Wanilyatasnim/CMT322_ver2/SETUP_INSTRUCTIONS.md

 4. **Deploy**: When ready for production:
    - Build frontend: `cd client && npm run build`
-   - Deploy backend to a server
+   - Deploy backend to a server (e.g., Railway)
-   - Set proper environment variables
+   - Set proper environment variables (including Cloudinary if desired)
-   - Use a production database (PostgreSQL/MySQL)
+   - Add a persistent data solution (Cloudinary for images + external DB/volume) if you need data to survive redeploys

 ### Support Files